MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CvJE]

-### Manually install and configure OneDrive on a mobile device
+### Manually install and configure OneDrive for Business on a mobile device

 Installing the OneDrive app on a mobile device is simple: users can download the app from the app store on any Android, iOS, or Windows mobile device.
 To simplify the manual installation process even further, users can go to [https://onedrive.live.com/about/download](https://onedrive.live.com/about/download/) and enter the mobile phone number of their device.
 Microsoft will send a text message to the mobile device with a link to the app in the device's app store.
 Once installed, users can start the configuration process by opening the app and responding to the prompts.